afnankb/lesson-w07d04-mongoose-associations/readme.md

 ![](https://i.imgur.com/9kjsf09.png)

 Now, instead of seeing **only** the `ObjectId` that pointed us to the `Ingredient` document, we can see the **entire** `Ingredient` document.

 #### Independent Practice: Foods & Ingredients

 Tasks:

-In the seeds
+In the test file

 1. Create 3 ingredients.
 2. Create a food that references those ingredients.
 3. List all the foods.
 4. List all the ingredient data for a food.

 #### Routes for Referenced Data